 If you’ve just moved into your new San Diego home, one of the first things on your agenda should be checking your HVAC (heating, ventilation, and air conditioning) system.
 Regular and proper maintenance of the HVAC system is essential for many reasons.
 You will extend the system’s life and save money that you would spend on expensive repairs.
 Also, you’ll make sure that your family lives in a home with good air quality.
 Does it seem like a daunting task?
 Well, don’t worry; we’ve got you covered.
 Here are the most critical guidelines on how to maintain your HVAC system.
-We’ll also tackle the question of how frequently should you do HVAC maintenance on a new property!
+We’ll also tackle the question of how frequently you should do HVAC maintenance on a new property!

 Why is it important to have regular services for your HVAC system?